globocom/GloboNetworkAPI/docs/install.rst

 Front End
 *********

-If you want o have a Front End user application to use with Globo NetworkAPI you can install `CadVlan <http://cadvlan>`_.
+If you want o have a Front End user application to use with Globo NetworkAPI you can install `GloboNetworkAPI WebUI <http://http://globonetworkapi-webui.readthedocs.org/>`_.